What is negative equity in car finance?

 What factors impact car equity?

-Similar to the value of your vehicle, a variety of factors influence the value you will get from your car financing agreement.
-The lower your car’s valuation is, and the higher your interest rates, the less value you’ll get.
+Similar to the value of your car, a variety of factors influence the value you will get from your car financing agreement.
+The lower your car’s valuation is and the higher your interest rates, the less value you’ll get.

 How can I avoid negative equity?